 The First-Year Experience office at Salem State University recently announced the induction of 200 first-year students into the Alpha Lambda Delta honor society, a national honor society for First-Year Students.

 Inducting its seventh class into Salem State chapter, the honor society recognizes the high academic achievement of first-year students during their first semester.
-These students were inducted into this prestigious society for having a grade point averages that surpassed a 3.5 and for being in the top 20% of their class.
-This year more than 20% of the first year class achieved above a 3.6 GPA which meant that only those students who achieved a 3.6 GPA were able to be inducted.
+These students were inducted into this prestigious society for having a grade point averages that surpassed a 3.5 and for being in the top 20 percent of their class.
+This year more than 20 percent of the first-year class achieved above a 3.6 GPA which meant that only those students who achieved a 3.6 GPA were able to be inducted.

 Mathew R Chetnik